 Cooper’s Journey with Cerebral Palsy

-January’s Inspirational Story goes to, Kerrie Keen, 37 years old who talks about her son’s journey with cerebral palsy.
+January’s Story of the Month goes to, Kerrie Keen, 37 years old who talks about her son’s journey with cerebral palsy.
 Kerrie is married to her husband, Owen and is a proud mum to her 15 year old son and 4 year old identical twin boys, Cooper and Lucas.
-If you would like to catch up with last month’s inspirational story, please click here.
+If you would like to catch up with our previous Story of the Month, please click here.